wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 the handler will allocate an MSHR entry, and wait for the preceding requests to be handled, before the request itself can be handled.

+2. A data request can be completed in one of the three manners:
+(1) The data request can be immediately completed in the current cycle.
+The request may or may not have been waiting in the MSHR in this case.
+The request will call `cleanUpAfterRequest()` to attempt to schedule the next request in the MSHR for retry.
+This case usually happens if there is a cache hit.
+(2) The data request cannot be immediately completed in the current cycle, due to conditions such as cache misses or downgrades, invalidations, etc., and the request is inserted into the MSHR, if not already.
+In the meantime, the request will initiate intrenal requests to eliminate the condition that blocks it from being completed.
+When the responses to the internal requests are received, the request completes automatically, and the response handler calls `cleanUpAfterResponse()` to attempt to schedule the next request in the MSHR for retry.
+(3) Same as (2), except that after the responses have been handled, the same request is further retried by calling `retry()`.
+Then it will either be case (1), or case (2).

-2. Data requests that incur cache misses as well as flush requests will be handled in a non-atomic, split-transaction manner.
+In particular, data requests that miss the current level will be handled in a non-atomic, split-transaction manner.
 In the first half (request path), the controller forwards the request to the lower level, and inserts the original request into the MSHR register.
+Evictions are also potentially scheduled on the evicted address's MSHR.
 In the second half (response path), the response is received, which is processed by the controller.
-The corresponding request completes on receiving the response event, after which the controller retries the next entry of the MSHR register by calling `cleanUpAfterResponse()` (there are exceptions for this and the below clean up function; we discuss this point later).
+The corresponding request is completed on receiving the response event, with its MSHR entry being removed.
-Similarly, when the request itself completes without needing responses, the controller will call `cleanUpAfterRequest()` to retry the next entry in the MSHR register.
-This drives forward the simulation progress, when requests are waiting in MSHR registers.

 3. Certain requests may already be in progress, which is checked by calling `getInProgress()`, when their preceding requests complete or when a response is received and handled.